 Shabbat Evening Services

-Friday evening services begin at 6:30 pm all year round and are held in the Weicholz Sanctuary.
+Friday evening services begin at 6:30 pm and are held in the Weicholz Sanctuary.

 Our services are filled with music and joy and are geared toward the entire family.
 We welcome visitors, and have no fear if you are unfamiliar with the Hebrew.
 We encourage you to sing along in the English or even by humming “li li li” if you feel so moved.
 Each service provides opportunity for personal reflection as well as communal worship.
 Our music includes camp-style songs as well as traditional Hebrew chant.

 - On the third Friday of the month, we hold a joyous and fun Shabbat Experience Service with a wine and cheese reception at 6:00 pm.

 Services begin at 10:00 am when there is a B’nai Mitzvah service.
 We welcome congregant participation, through either reading Torah or sharing in other honors.

 Click here to read about the symbolism of the objects and layout in our Weicholz Sanctuary, as explained by our Rabbi Emeritus Mark Wm.
 Gross.

 *The Adventures of K’tonton was a series of books written in 1935.
 K’ton Ton, taken from the Hebrew word for small, may have been a young boy the size of a thumb, but he was a robust, rambunctious little guy: Whether dodging the flashing blade of a fish chopper, getting folded into a hamentashen, riding on a lulav, or whipping down the street on a spinning dreidel, the kid was a wee, early action hero, a role model for the littlest American Jews.Shabbat Services